mauri870/pulsar/README.md

 sys	    0m0.203s
 ```

-You could extend it to ignore stop words:
+You could extend it to ignore stop words as well as sorting the results (disable output streaming):

 ```bash
 cat > script.js << 'EOF'